In this section

 Some thermometers are more suitable for particular age groups so you should always read and follow the manufacturer's directions to get an accurate reading.
 You can also ask your Maternal and Child Health Nurse, GP or pharmacist to show you how to use your thermometer.
 Do this before you need it.

-Some children can have convulsions (a 'fit' or seizure) when they have a fever.
-These are called febrile convulsions.
-Your child may have a febrile convulsion if their temperature goes up suddenly.
-Sometimes, a convulsion happens when parents don't actually know their child has a fever.
-Febrile convulsions are not common and do not usually cause any long term health effects.
+Some children can have seizures (a 'fit') when they have a fever.
+These are called febrile seizures.
+Your child may have a febrile seizure if their temperature goes up suddenly.
+Sometimes, a seizure happens when parents don't actually know their child has a fever.
+Febrile seizures are common and do not usually cause any long term health effects.
 See our fact sheet

 If your child seems well and is happy, there is no need to treat a fever.
 If your child is miserable, there are things you can do to help them to feel more comfortable: